PennyLaneAI/qml/glossary.rst

     :doc:`Quantum Graph Neural Network </demos/qgrnn>`
         A type of quantum neural network with an ansatz characterized by repeatedly evolving a chosen sequence of parameterizable Hamiltonians.

-    Quantum Hamiltonian-Based Models
+    Quantum Hamiltonian-Based Model
-        A type of generative, energy-based quantum neural network.
+        A type of generative, energy-based quantum neural network characterized by its use of a parametererized Hamiltonian.

     :doc:`Quantum Machine Learning <whatisqml>`
         A research area that explores ideas at the intersection of machine learning and quantum computing.

     :doc:`Quantum Neural Network </glossary/quantum_neural_network>`
-        A term with many different meanings, usually refering to a generalization of artificial neural networks to quantum information processing.
+        A term with many different meanings, usually referring to a generalization of artificial neural networks to quantum information processing.
 Also increasingly used to refer to :doc:`variational circuits </glossary/variational_circuit>` in the context of quantum machine learning.

     Quantum Node